ZrowGz/uw-challenge-20/README.md

 This codebase was detailed out by an assignment and is in no way representative of how I would develop my own contract with a similar use case.

 Funds deposited in here would be lost due to the lack of security measures.
 This is unsafe.

+Instructions followed from course to complete assignment by Eamon